supreethramesh23/dp-203-azure-data-engineer/Instructions/Labs/10-Synpase-pipeline.md

 5. When the pipeline run has succeeded, on the **Data** page, use the **...** menu for the **dbo.DimProduct** table in your SQL database to run a query that selects the top 100 rows.
 The table should contain the data loaded by the pipeline.

-## Delete Azure resources

-If you've finished exploring Azure Synapse Analytics, you should delete the resources you've created to avoid unnecessary Azure costs.

-1. Close the Synapse Studio browser tab and return to the Azure portal.
-2. On the Azure portal, on the **Home** page, select **Resource groups**.
-3. Select the **dp203-*xxxxxxx*** resource group for your Synapse Analytics workspace (not the managed resource group), and verify that it contains the Synapse workspace, storage account, and dedicated SQL pool for your workspace.
-4. At the top of the **Overview** page for your resource group, select **Delete resource group**.
-5. Enter the **dp203-*xxxxxxx*** resource group name to confirm you want to delete it, and select **Delete**.

-    After a few minutes, your Azure Synapse workspace resource group and the managed workspace resource group associated with it will be deleted.